nextthingco/docs/CHIP_Pro-Docs/source/includes/_CPfaq.md

 ## Ordering

 ### How much does C.H.I.P.
 Pro cost?
 C.H.I.P.
 Pro costs $16.
-To purchase visit our [web store](https://nextthing.co/pages/store) or contact [sales@nextthing.co](mailto:sales@nextthing.co).
+To purchase, visit our [web store](https://nextthing.co/pages/store) or contact [sales@nextthing.co](mailto:sales@nextthing.co).

 ### Are there quantity discounts?
 C.H.I.P.
-Pro is $16 if purchasing under 10K units.
-If you are interested in 10K+ units please contact [sales@nextthing.co](mailto:sales@nextthing.co) to discuss a quantity discount.
+Pro is $16 unless you are interested in purchasing 10K+ units.
+If that is the case please contact [sales@nextthing.co](mailto:sales@nextthing.co) to discuss a quantity discount.

 ### Is C.H.I.P.
 Pro open source?
-C.H.I.P.
-Pro is open source.
+Yes!
 Find all you need to build with C.H.I.P.
 Pro in our [Github repo](https://github.com/NextThingCo/CHIP_Pro-Hardware).

 <a rel="license" href="http://creativecommons.org/licenses/by/4.0/"><img alt="Creative Commons License" style="border-width:0" src="https://i.creativecommons.org/l/by/4.0/88x31.png" /></a><br />This work is licensed under a <a rel="license" href="http://creativecommons.org/licenses/by/4.0/">Creative Commons Attribution 4.0 International License</a>.